Univariate regression

 • pass the data to a Stan model to estimate.

-## assemble data list
+## Assemble data list

 data_list <- with(penguins_no_NA,